u-fire/Embedded-CopyPasta/HOWTO.md

 ## Last things
 - Avoid name collisions: use specific class names like sht30 vs sensor
 - No `#ifdef` for different boards.
 Some examples support multiple boards and variants.
 That doesn't make for readable code and it is easy to just make another template.
-ESP32 can have a seperate template, so can ESP866 and RP2040.
+ESP32 can have a separate template, so can ESP866 and RP2040.
 - Some decisions need to be made like pin numbers.
 Pick one to ensure it compiles. use `/**/` inline comments to notate it.
 - Include links to the sketch and sensors is available
 - Make sure `values.units` in the *.copy* files are valid C++ variable names.
 Name them with avoid name collisions in mind. `sht30_tempC` vs `tempC`.

 ## Submit it all
-You can do it through a PR of this repo, or you can just [email](mailto:justin@microfire.co) it to me if that's easier.
+You can do it through a PR of this repo, or you can [email](mailto:justin@microfire.co) it to me if that's easier.

 ## A walkthrough
-If you'd just rather a walkthrough, [try this out](WALKTHROUGH.md).
+If you'd rather a walkthrough, [try this out](WALKTHROUGH.md).